Operations and initiatives related to the Healthy Food Transition

 Honey, hay, eggs, meat, and bees and trees, too: Hampshire's heritage-breed Dutch Belted cows produce high-quality, rich milk on a grass-feed diet.
 Other animals on the farm include a brood of egg-laying hens, a drove of pigs, a pair of heritage-breed sheep, several hives of bees, and one very watchful llama.

-Bon Appétit Management manages the food and operations of our dining commons and the Bridge Café, and provides catering for all events on campus.
+The College's new self-operated dining services operates on the philosophy of local sourcing and cooking-from-scratch all year and even more so during the bountiful fall months when the Hampshire College farm is at full production.
+The Bon Appétit Management company that managed the food and operations of our dining commons and the Bridge Café from 2013 to 2019.
 Bon Appétit Management has long been a recognized leader in providing fresh, cooked-from-scratch, and responsibly sourced food to college students.

 The Prescott Tavern is managed by students, with Mixed Nuts currently offering an assortment of snacks and drinks.
 Students are working on a plan to transform the tavern into a student-run cooperative cafe and community center that offers hot food, art and performances, and other events.

 Food, Farm, and Sustainability Institute: The 6-week summer Food, Farm, and Sustainability (FFS) Institute is designed to challenge students to explore the intersections between agriculture, food, environmental science, and policy, culture, and history.